-On the initiative of Ms. Lise Payette, Minister of Consumer Affairs, Cooperatives and Financial Institutions, Québec's public automobile insurance plan came into force in 1978.
-The plan provided compensation for loss of earnings resulting from bodily injuries sustained by a driver, a passenger, a pedestrian, a cyclist or a motorcyclist in a traffic accident, regardless of where the accident occured or who was at fault.
+Québec's public automobile insurance plan came into force in 1978.
+The plan provided compensation for loss of earnings resulting from bodily injuries sustained by a driver, a passenger, a pedestrian, a cyclist or a motorcyclist in a traffic accident, regardless of where the accident occurred or who was at fault.

 The implementation of Québec's public automobile insurance plan led to the foundation of the Régie de l'assurance automobile du Québec.
 At that time, the Régie had about 400 employees to serve the entire population of Québec, which already included more than 6 and a half million potential service users.

-"La belle province", the slogan that had adorned licence plates since 1963, was replaced by Québec's motto "Je me souviens", thanks to an initiative by Minister Lise Payette.
+"La belle province", the slogan that had adorned licence plates since 1963, was replaced by Québec's motto "Je me souviens,".

-In December, the Québec National Assembly transfered the Bureau des véhicules automobiles (BVA) to the Régie, which had been under the jurisdiction of Transport Québec.
-The BVA was responsible for driver's licenses and vehicle registration.
+In December, the Québec National Assembly transferred the Bureau des véhicules automobiles (BVA), which had been under the jurisdiction of Transport Québec, to the Régie de l’assurance automobile du Québec.
+The BVA was responsible for driver's licence and vehicle registration services.

 Experts had been working tirelessly on this for several months, and the results were well worth the effort: a number of provisions were added to the new Highway Safety Code.
-The new Code provided for higher fines, driver's licence revocation as well as more severe measures and stiffer penalties for impaired driving offences.
+The new Code provided for higher fines, driver's licence revocation and more severe measures and stiffer penalties for impaired driving offences.

-As of December 4, 1985, the Criminal Code imposed stiff penalties on alcohol- and drug-impaired drivers.
-In addition to fines and a 3-year licence revocation, offenders lost a great deal of freedom as a result of a criminal record, not to mention that they could also receive a prison sentence.
+Since December 4, 1985, the Criminal Code has imposed stiff penalties on alcohol- and drug-impaired drivers.
+In addition to fines and a 3-year licence revocation, offenders lose a great deal of freedom as a result of a criminal record, not to mention that they could also receive a prison sentence.

 The Régie de l'assurance automobile du Québec became the Société de l'assurance automobile du Québec (SAAQ), an agent Crown corporation whose one-of-a-kind integrated model covered prevention, control, compensation and rehabilitation.

-While preserving the basis for the plan, the new Automobile Insurance Act achieved better balance by eliminating over- and under-compensation of certain categories of traffic accident victims.
+While preserving the basic principles of the insurance plan, the new Automobile Insurance Act achieved better balance by eliminating over- and under-compensation of certain categories of traffic accident victims.
 The seriously injured were properly compensated, and the plan's management was streamlined.

-As of January 23, the SAAQ officially took on the mandate to monitor and control road transportation of goods and passengers through its carrier enforcement agency Contrôle routier Québec.
+On January 23, 1991, the SAAQ officially took on the mandate to monitor and control road transportation of goods and passengers through its carrier enforcement agency Contrôle routier Québec.

 On December 1, 1997, the Highway Safety Code introduced tougher provisions for people driving while impaired or without holding the appropriate class of licence.
-In the case of drivers impaired by drugs or alcohol: immediate licence suspension, installation of an alcohol ignition interlock device, mandatory participation in a rehabilitation program and, last but not least, a fine.
+In the case of drivers impaired by drugs or alcohol, these provisions included: immediate licence suspension, installation of an alcohol ignition interlock device, mandatory participation in a rehabilitation program and, last but not least, a fine.
 In other words, major consequences.

 Since 1982, insurance contributions collected by the SAAQ had been insufficient, which led to an accumulated deficit that increased from year to year.
 To eliminate the deficit and ensure a financially sustainable automobile insurance plan, the government created the Fonds d'assurance automobile du Québec and made the SAAQ its trustee.